SedWilliams/sTUI_Timer/README.md

 * chrono crate for date/time Handling
 * serde/serde_json crates for serialization/deserialization (JSON in this project)
 * crossterm crate for terminal manipulation and event handling
+* test based development
+    * OOP is harder to write testable code in versus functional
+* Safe usage of VCS

 ## Problems encountered